 Colors and types: Cherry barbs colors are tan and red to very red on breeding males.
 Variations include checkerboard barb, gelius barb, golden barb, tiger barb, rosy barb, and denison barb.

-Ease care: Nearly impossible – I originally had neon tetras here but removed the posting as I learned more.
+Ease of care: Nearly impossible – I originally had neon tetras here but removed the posting as I learned more.
 They are always available in pet stores so you would think they must be an easy fish.
 Nope.
-Due to neon tetra disease and the exacting condions needed to keep them healthy, I now consider them very difficult to keep by a beginner.
+Due to neon tetra disease and the exacting condtions needed to keep them healthy, I now consider them very difficult to keep by a beginner.
 Don’t buy this fish, they won’t live more than a few months in a regular aquarium set up.

 White cloud minnows (Tanichthys Albonubes) are a cool water fish that can tolerate tropical water temperatures.
 They are native to China, where they inhabit cool river areas.